SAP-samples/successfactors-extension-calculate-employee-seniority/04-CreateSAPAppGyverProject/README.md

         ![Exception details complete](./images/2.7FinishExceptionDetails.png)

 Congratulations!
-You have now completed the design of your AppGyver mobile application.
+You have now completed the design of your SAP Build Apps mobile application.